microsoft/MarS/README.md

 pip install -e .[dev]
 ```

-## Market Simulatin Library
+## 📊 Market Simulatin Library

-**mlib** is a comprehensive library dedicated to market simulation, designed to be user-friendly, allowing users to focus on the design of states and agents.
+**🛠️ mlib** is a comprehensive library dedicated to market simulation, designed to be user-friendly, allowing users to focus on the design of states and agents.

 Behind the scenes, we automatically: